-In the second half of 2019, Ukrainian economy, experienced some emerging trends that continued in 2020, namely: a slight decline in industrial output, certain reforms and a new legislative initiative as a result of changes in political power in Ukraine.
-All these factors affect business activity, create risks that are unusual for markets with a stable economy, cause an unfavourable investment climate and lead to an economic slowdown.
-The inflation rate in Ukraine in 2020 was 5% (2019: 4.1%), and the national currency has significantly weakened (hryvnia exchange rate against US dollar as of 31 December 2019 - UAH/USD 23.6862; as of 31 December 2020 - UAH/USD 28.2746).
+In 2020 and 2021 the Ukrainian economy was influenced by certain negative trends, namely: a decline in industrial output, certain instability due to reforms and new legislative initiatives as a result of changes in political power in Ukraine.
+These factors affect business activity and create risks unusual for markets with a stable economic environment, cause an unfavorable investment climate and lead to an economic slowdown.
+The inflation rate in Ukraine in 2021 increased significantly up to 10.0% mainly driven by the increase of oil and other raw material prices on the world market (2020: 5.0%).
+On the other hand, the national currency has strengthened during 2021 (hryvnia exchange rate against US dollar as of 31 December 2020 - UAH/USD 28.2746; as of 31 December 2021 - UAH/USD 27.2782).